Mina quasi Jannacci

-Mina quasi Jannacci is an album by Italian singer Mina, released in October 1977.
+Mina quasi Jannacci is the thirty-second studio album by Italian singer Mina, released in November 1977 by PDU and distributed by EMI Italiana.
+It was originally distributed as a double LP with Mina con bignè.

+Overview

 The album contains ten songs originally written by Enzo Jannacci, who duets with Mina on this album.
 All ten songs were reinterpreted and special arrangements for the orchestra was written by Gianni Ferrio.
-The album was originally sold as a double LP along with Mina con bignè.
-The first edition of the two LPs were sold with their respective covers in a canvas bag bearing Mina's autograph.

-The song Vita vita was used the same year for the soundtrack of the film Great Boiled, by Mauro Bolognini.
+The songs have mostly already been performed by the author, with the exception of two previously unpublished ones: